fastenhealth/policy/source/sections/10-facility_access_policy.md

 9. Workstation Security
    * Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    * All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-   * All workstations purchased by Datica are the property of Datica and are distributed to users by the company.
+   * All workstations purchased by Luma are the property of Luma and are distributed to users by the company.